KankakeeCommunityCollege/athletics/_posts/2022-04-18-kcc-signing-day-player-profiles.md

 **Scotty Eldridge-**

-The defense for the Cavilers is in good hands with incoming freshman Scotty Eldridge.
-Eldridge brings to the Cavilers a defensive tenacity that is hard to find.
+The defense for the Cavaliers is in good hands with incoming freshman Scotty Eldridge.
+Eldridge brings to the Cavaliers a defensive tenacity that is hard to find.
 Hard nose for winning 50/50 balls coupled with his smart decision making out of the back, will allow the Cavs to be very dynamic moving forward in the attack.

 &nbsp;